 Because you have a legitimate update.
 Better GPA after the past semester, let them know.
 New job, let them know.
 Award, accolade, or differentiating accomplishment, ditto.
 But, exercise judgment.
 Telling them you designed your first webpage (again, true story) is not an update.

-For any of 1-3 AND you met an admissions officer previously (either at the school or at a law school recruiting event, and you can piggyback those on “just wanted to expresses my continued interest in Princeton law.
-See the “How section below.”
+For any of 1-3 AND you met an admissions officer previously (either at the school or at a law school recruiting event) you can now piggyback those with an additional “just wanted to expresses my continued interest in Princeton Law."
+Actually, you can end your legitmate reason for contact with that for any of the 1-4 here.
+Make sure to see the “How section below.”

 What about when in the cycle?
 Well, if you are legitimately abiding by 1-4 above in “WHY” it won’t matter.
 That said, I would not expect to get a 1-on-1 with an admissions officer Sept-Dec.
 Also keep in mind their holiday schedules posted at their university site.
 Most admissions officers won’t come in on a holiday vacation or weekend to meet with you.